jr0612/POO_Reto_6/README.md

          return "Math ERROR"

   ```
-- The function perform_operation was implemented with an exception of the TypeError.:
+- The function perform_operation was implemented with an exception of the TypeError:
   ```python
   def perform_operation(first_number: int , second_number: int, sing: chr):
     '''